holmen1/sicp-reread/README.md

 # SICP Rereading

-This repository contains my rereading of the book "Structure and Interpretation of Computer Programs" (SICP) and my solutions to the exercises, implemented in Racket
+This repository contains my rereading of the book "Structure and Interpretation of Computer Programs" (SICP) and my solutions to selected exercises, implemented in Racket